rmonin/.dotfiles/README.md

 ```
 .dotfiles/
 ╰─ configs/
    ├─ .bashrc
    ├─ .bash_profile
    ├─ .bash_logout
    ├─ uzbl/
    │  ╰─ [...some files]
    ├─ .local/
    │  ╰─ share/
    │     ╰─ uzbl/
    │        ╰─ [...some files]
    ├─ .vim/
    │  ╰─ [...some files]
    ╰─ .vimrc
 ```

-According to Stow documentation, the Makefile manage also `--dotfiles` option, so you can also use _dot-_ prefix if you do not want hidden content on your project :
+**NOT WORKING** According to Stow documentation, the Makefile manage also `--dotfiles` option, so you can also use _dot-_ prefix if you do not want hidden content on your project :

 ```
 dotfles/
 ╰─ configs/
    ├─ dot-bashrc
    ├─ dot-bash_profile
    ├─ dot-bash_logout
    ├─ uzbl/
    │  ╰─ [...some files]
    ├─ dot-local/
    │  ╰─ share/
    │     ╰─ uzbl/
    │        ╰─ [...some files]
    ├─ dot-vim/
    │  ╰─ [...some files]
    ╰─ dot-vimrc
 ```

-> **NOTICE:** `--dotfiles` is not working in addition to `--dir` and/or `--target`

 </details>